-lung transplant at UC San Diego Health.
+lung transplant and world-class care at UC San Diego Health.

 "My life has completely changed.
 I feel healthier and don't need to spend up to six hours a day trying to manage my lung function."

 cystic fibrosis, a hereditary disease where the body produces thick and sticky mucus that can clog the lungs.

 As a result, she had been hospitalized multiple times.
 She was on oxygen supplementation 24 hours a day when she was referred to UC San Diego Health for a double lung transplant.

-"I went from living a normal life of dancing, working, being married and becoming a mother to coughing up blood, needing surgeries and being connected to a machine to help me breath," said Atri-Mercado.
+"I went from living a normal life of dancing, working, being married and becoming a mother to coughing up blood, needing surgeries and being connected to a machine to help me breathe," said Atri-Mercado.
 "I was told by my doctors that I needed a double lung transplant or I was going to die."

-Eugene Golts, MD, cardiothoracic surgeon, and his surgical team performed the 12-hour double lung transplant procedure.
-"He came out of the waiting room afterward and told my family the transplant was a success.
-They were overwhelmed with happiness."
-Karen's life was saved.
+Eugene Golts, MD, cardiothoracic surgeon, and his surgical team successfully performed the 12-hour double lung transplant procedure.
+Atri-Mercado walked out of the hospital 18 days later without needing any oxygen.

 She has also become a mother again through surrogacy.
 "We are a family of four now and are just truly enjoying life.
 Every day is a gift.
 I am super grateful to my family, the doctors and my donor.
 I hope my story gives hope to other moms who are going on this journey that they can get through it and live life to the fullest, post-transplant."